hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 <h2 style="color:red">Ultimate top down jackets for ultralight trips and lightweight winter adventures to keep you warm.</h2>
 <br>

 Do you need a new warm down jacket for the winter or for a cold summer night during a hike?
-Here is our <a href="#list">selection</a> of the best down jackets for 2017 which we have selected to cover your summer and winter backcountry trips.
+Here is our <a href="#list">selection</a> of the best down jackets for 2017 to cover your summer and winter hiking and backcountry trips.

 We have selected a broad range of down jackets which can be worn in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing or on any other outdoor adventure.